Club Deportivo Universidad Católica

 Universidad Católica has won the third most league championships at a national level.
 In domestic football, the club has won 28 trophies; a record 16 Primera División de Chile titles, 2 Segunda División de Chile, 4 Copa Chile, 4 Supercopa de Chile, a Copa Apertura, a Copa República.
 In international competitions, Universidad Católica have won 1 trophies; Copa Interamericana (1994).

 In 1993, Universidad Católica was the runner-up in the most important international tournament in South America: the Copa Libertadores de América, losing in the finals against the defending Libertadores' Champion São Paulo.
 Universidad Católica has reached the semi-finals in the Copa Libertadores four times (years 1962, 1966, 1969 and 1984).

 The club's most successful player is José Pedro Fuenzalida with eleven titles, and the player with most appearances is Mario Lepe with 639 games.
 Its traditional rival is Universidad de Chile, they contest the Clásico Universitario.
-Colo-Colo is the other big rival of the club.

 History

 Founding and beginnings in professional football

 While the club was born as one of the many sport branches of the Universidad Católica de Chile, officially founded in 1937, it began, strictly speaking, around 1910, when students of the university would reunite to play football matches, frequently facing historical rival Universidad de Chile.
 In time, the idea of creating a professional club emerged, and on 21 April 1937, the club officially and legally began.
 It made its professional debut, in the second division, against the Universidad de Chile.
 Universidad Católica won its first League title in the 1949 season.

 In December 1956, Universidad Católica was placed at the bottom of the league table and relegated to Segunda División for the first time in its history.
 On 10 November 1956, Universidad Católica won the Segunda División title after defeating Deportes La Serena by 3–2 and gained promotion straight back up to the top division, with captain Sergio Livingstone and Raimundo Infante claiming the top scorer award.
 In the 1970s, Universidad Católica was facing an institutional, the team ended the 1973 Primera División tournament at the bottom of the table, Universidad Católica was relegated to Segunda División for the second time in its history.
 In 1975, Universidad Católica won the title and therefore returned to Primera División to play the 1976 season.